Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-The industry displays a medium level of capital intensity.
-In 2014-15, for every dollar spent as wages, an estimated $0.28 is invested in capital.
+The Chocolate and Confectionery Manufacturing industry is moderately capital-intensive.
+For every dollar spent on capital costs, an estimated $3.94 is spent on wages.
 Capital intensity varies greatly among industry players.
-Larger manufacturers typically invest in substantial amounts of capital to automate production and reduce marginal costs.
-Most manufacturing plants require high levels of capital expenditure on sophisticated technology and automated equipment that increase productivity without the need for additional labour.
+Larger manufacturers typically invest substantial amounts of capital in machinery to automate production and reduce marginal costs.
+Most manufacturing plants require high capital expenditure on automated equipment and sophisticated technologies.
+These can increase productivity without the need for additional labour.

-However, the industry also requires more labour than related food manufacturing industries due to greater product diversity... purchase to read more
+However, the industry also requires more labour than other food manufacturing industries due to greater product diversity... purchase to read more